tudorscanner/slate/source/includes/_authentication.md

 You must include the API key in all API requests to the server, either as a parameter in the query or in the query header.
 Please refer to each endpoint for details.

 <aside class="warning">
-Be careful when sharing bot user tokens with applications.
-Do not publish bot user tokens in public code repositories.
+Be careful when sharing API keys.
+Do not publish them in public code repositories or add them to client-side API calls.
 </aside>